varunganti33/WEBSCRAPE/README.md

 <!--- Unit and sequence information.
 This template is an instructor-facing description for a given activity or lab. --->

-In this lab, you will use Beautiful Soup to scrape [ChubbyGrub.com](http://chubbygrub.com) and create a DataFrame of food items from every restaurant.
+In this lab, you will use `BeautifulSoup` to scrape [https://pages.git.generalassemb.ly/rldaggie/for-scraping/](https://pages.git.generalassemb.ly/rldaggie/for-scraping/) and create a DataFrame of food items from every restaurant.
 Your DataFrame should look something like this:

 | restaurant | category | name    | calories | carbs | fat |
 |------------|----------|---------|----------|-------|-----|